graphaware/neo4j-uuid/README.md

 UUID property to every node which isn't internal to the framework.

 `com.graphaware.module.UIDM.relationship` specifies either a fully qualified class name of [`RelationshipInclusionPolicy`](http://graphaware.com/site/framework/latest/apidocs/com/graphaware/common/policy/RelationshipInclusionPolicy.html) implementation, or a Spring Expression Language expression determining, which relationships to assign a UUID to.
-The default is to assign the UUID property to every relationship which isn't internal to the framework.
+The default is **not** to assign the
+UUID property to any relationship.

 `com.graphaware.module.UIDM.uuidIndex` is the index name that will be used to index nodes based on their UUID.
 The default is "uuidIndex".